 It is useful to understand that critical illness can be added to your policy in two different ways.
 One will pay the critical illness benefit and also potentially the death benefit while the other will pay out on either critical illness or death but not both.

 Critical illness and death - if the critical illness insurance is included in addition to the death benefit then each can be claimed individually and the critical illness benefit does not have to be for the same value as the death benefit.
-Critical illness insurance costs more than life insurance on its own and can be around 4-5 times the cost of the death benefit.
+Critical illness insurance costs more than life cover on its own and can be around 4-5 times the cost of the death benefit.
 For this reason, some people choose to arrange a smaller amount of critical illness benefit alongside the amount of death benefit they need, to satisfy their budget.

-Critical illness or earlier death - using this type of policy arrangement would mean that a critical illness claim would either negate the death benefit if both values were equal or reduce it, if the death benefit was higher.
+Critical illness or earlier death - using this type of policy arrangement would mean that a critical illness claim would either negate the death benefit if both values were equal or reduce it if the death benefit was higher.
 This is the more common way that policies are arranged.

 Summary of how a level term assurance policy works